7 Tips on How to Make Soup Taste Delicious!

 1. Choose 3 to 4 main ingredients

 Most soups are simple.
-Overcomplicating soups can cause it to create a clash of flavours, and be the opposite of what you want to achieve.
-Not sure what kind of soup you want to try out?
+Overcomplicating them can create a clash of flavours and be the opposite of what you want to achieve.
+Not sure what kind of soup you want to try?
 Check out these easy soup recipes.

-You can also choose to substitute some ingredients for a healthier alternative.
+You can also substitute some ingredients for healthier alternatives.

 - Switching out the heavy cream for silken tofu and soy milk for a lactose-free, vegan replacement.

-- Similarly, you can use unsweetened greek yogurt and milk.
-Greek yogurt is notable for being high in protein and can be an easy source of protein while still enjoying your favourite soups.
+- Similarly, you can use unsweetened Greek yogurt and milk.
+Greek yogurt is notable for being high in protein and can be an easy way to boost protein while still enjoying your favourite soups

-- Use oil in moderation.
-Use oil in moderation to caramelize the vegetables such as onions for extra flavour.
+- Use oil in moderation to caramelize vegetables, such as onions, for extra flavour.

 2. Start with aromatics and fats

-Fats can be a vehicle to trap that beautiful garlic flavour in your potato soup or have the onions caramelized to perfection in your French Onion Soup.
+Fats can be a vehicle to trap that beautiful garlic flavour in your potato soup or help caramelize onions to perfection in your French Onion Soup.

 3. Sear or roast before you simmer

-- Searing your vegetables can help seal in their flavours so that the flavours don’t get lost in the final product.
+- Searing your vegetables can help seal in their flavours so they don’t get lost in the final product.

 4. Choose broth over water

-People tend to use water, but if you want a good soup, try a store-bought or homemade vegetable broth or chicken stock.
-That extra umami from the broth can enhance your soups even more.
+People tend to use water, but if you want a good soup, try using store-bought or homemade vegetable broth or chicken stock.
+That extra umami from the broth can enhance your soup even more.

 Fact or myth: Is bone broth still nutritious if you boil it for over an hour?